Bringing a Husky home?

 As they mature (around 3 years old) and decide is ok to listen to you, they become the smartest dogs, understanding all your commands and routines.
 That doesn’t mean they will always comply with them though.

-20- Don’t wear dark colors clothes.
+20- Don’t wear dark colours clothes.

-You might have to tell your guests to NOT dress dark colors when they come to visit you.
+You might have to tell your guests to NOT dress dark colours when they come to visit you.
 Keeping a brush close by always helps for when they’re leaving.
 Brushing them every day helps a lot!

-21. They will boost your self confidence!
+21. They will boost your self-confidence!

-You will get many compliments about their beauty and blue eyes everywhere you go, a great conversation start up!
+You will get many compliments about their beauty and blue eyes everywhere you go, a great conversation startup!